Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

    running in a Jupyter notebook outside of JupyterLab.
 2. Run `import panel as pn` and `pn.extension()` at the top of the notebook.

-After doing so, you should be all set to prototype the app within jupyterlab.
+After doing so, you should be all set to prototype the app within JupyterLab.

 #### Panel Basics